learnlatex/learnlatex.github.io/index.md

 most popular on-line LaTeX editing sites.
 But don't worry, you can also use the examples on your own machine.

+Our examples are based around using an up-to-date LaTeX installation.
+They all work with both of our online demonstration systems, so if you get strange errors, you might want to check if your LaTeX system is up-to-date.

 ## The lessons

 <ul>